New Jersey Electrocutions Lawyer

 New Jersey Industrial Accident Deaths Resulting From Electrocution

 According to the U.S. Bureau of Labor Statistics in Washington, D.C., approximately five percent of all fatal industrial accidents involve electrocutions.
 Although the frequency of electrical-related fatalities is relatively low on a percentage basis, the risks and potential for death as a result of an electrical shock is nonetheless serious enough to merit serious consideration by any employer.

 When a New Jersey electrocution workplace accident results in the death of an employee, the victim’s surviving spouse and other family members should be entitled to death benefits based on New Jersey law.
-As experienced Garden State workers’ compensation claim attorneys, the Law Offices of Jonathan F. Marshall is of the opinion that workers’ compensation death benefits will not usually be forthcoming unless the survivors file a formal claim petition.
+The experienced attorneys at our firm, New Jersey Workers Compensation Lawyer, are of the opinion that workers’ compensation death benefits will not usually be forthcoming unless the survivors file a formal claim petition.

 All New Jersey employers must carry workers’ compensation insurance (except for some companies covered by federal programs).
 Because workers’ comp insurance is a kind of “no-fault” program, benefits will be provided regardless of who caused the accident that led to the victim’s death.
 However, our law firm has never heard of a situation where income replacement benefits were paid on behalf of a deceased worker without the survivor/claimant retaining a workers’ compensation claims attorney to prosecute the matter.